-Telford and Wrekin Council has taken forward a number of measures during the current reporting year of 2017 in pursuit of improving local air quality.
+Telford and Wrekin Council has taken forward a number of measures during the reporting year of 2017 in pursuit of improving local air quality.
 Details of all measures completed, in progress or planned are set out in Air Quality Strategy (Appendix C).

-Measure No. Measure EU Category EU Classification Lead Authority Planning Phase Implementation Phase Key Performanc e Indicator Target Pollutio n Reducti on in the AQMA Progres Date 1 Ironbridge Park and Ride Alternatives to private vehicle use Bus based Park & Ride Telford and Wrekin Council Fully Implemented Fully Implemented Amount of people using the service N/A The sche completed being we 2 Telford and Wrekin Council Journey Share Alternatives to private vehicle use Car & lift sharing schemes Telford and Wrekin Council Fully Implemented Fully Implemented Amount of people using the service N/A The sche completed being we 3 Sustainable Traffic Management Plan Traffic Management Strategic highway improvements, Reprioritising road space away from cars, including Access management, Selective vehicle priority, bus priority, high vehicle occupancy lane Telford and Wrekin Council The plan has been completed and a grant has been received to implement the plan.
-This is being implemented in a staged approach N/A N/A So far the has imple the Sout Shared S 4 Watling Street Signal Upgrades Traffic Management Traffic Signals and Technology Telford and Wrekin Council Fully implemented In progress Reduction in NO2 emissions N/A The improvement to traffic silink these and be demand re is currentle deliver 5 Coach Central Traffic Management Re-allocation of road space Telford and Wrekin Council Early stage development Not started Reduction in NO2 emissions N/A Early cons through (
+Measure No. Measure EU Category EU Classification Lead Authority Planning Phase Implementation Phase Key Performanc e Indicator Target Pollutio n Reducti on in the Progress to Date Estimat ed Comple tion Date Comments 1 Ironbridge Park and Ride Alternatives to private vehicle use Bus based Park & Ride Telford and Wrekin Council Fully Implemented Fully Implemented Amount of people using the service N/A The scheme is completed and is being well used.
+N/A The Ironbridge park and ride scheme aims to lower the amount of vehicle movements within the Ironbridge Gorge 2 Telford and Wrekin Council Journey Share Alternatives to private vehicle use Car & lift sharing schemes Telford and Wrekin Council Fully Implemented Fully Implemented Amount of people using the service N/A The scheme is completed and is being well used.
+N/A Aims to reduce the number of Council staff driving their car to work and encourage car sharing thus lowering emissions from vehicles.
+3 Sustainable Traffic Management Plan Traffic Management Strategic highway improvements, Reprioritising road space away from cars, including Access management, Selective vehicle priority, bus priority, high vehicle occupancy lane Telford and Wrekin Council The plan has been completed and a grant has been received to implement the plan.
+This is being implemented in a staged approach N/A N/A So far the project has implemented the Southwater Shared Space scheme.
+Implemen ted The Sustainable Traffic Management Plan aims to reduce the impact of vehicle movements on air quality by introducing schemes such as shared space schemes etc. 4 Watling Street Signal Upgrades Traffic Management Traffic Signals and Technology Telford and Wrekin Council Fully Implemented Fully Implemented Reduction in NO2 emissions N/A The improvements to traffic signals to link these together and be more demand responsive is currently being delivered Implemen ted Aim is to allow more efficient vehicle movement at the Watling Street Junctions to reduce engine idling